Salesforce Platform Developer 1

 Be aware of the impact of schema design and modification on programmatic development using Apex.
 Schema refers to the representation of the data model and relationships between various standard and custom objects in Salesforce.
 The behavior of objects and fields changes when they are referenced in Apex and Visualforce pages.
 Although some changes can be made, their impact on organizational code should be taken into consideration.

 In regards to the options and considerations for importing and exporting data into Salesforce development environments, there are two main options when considering how to import data into a development environment, the Data Import Wizard or Data Loader.
-It is important to understand the considerations for each tool so that the most appropriate solution can be selected.
-For exporting data out of a Salesforce development environment, depending on the requirements, usually Data Loader or exporting data via reports can be used.
+It is important to understand the considerations for each tool so that the most appropriate solution can be

-Logic and Process Automation
+Process Automation and Logic

 Understanding declarative features involves understanding the capabilities and use cases of formula fields, roll-up summary fields and the automation tools, such as workflow, process builder and visual workflow.
 It is important to know when declarative features can be used to satisfy a requirement and when Apex classes and triggers need to be used.

-You need to know how to declare variables and constants and assign values using expressions in Salesforce.
+Learn how to declare variables and constants and assign values using expressions in Salesforce.
 Apex provides various data types for variables, constants, expressions and expression operators for initializing and accessing data programmatically.
 All variables and expressions have a data type in Apex.
 A collection such as list, set or map can be utilized to store multiple elements of a data type.
 Static variables and class objects can also be declared in Apex.

 Understand the different primitive and complex data types available in Apex and when they can be used.
 Apex supports different data types for storing different types of variables.
 Primitive data types are the most basic data types provided by Salesforce whereas complex data types are defined by the user based on programming requirements.
 Complex data types such as collections require primitive data types and can be used to specify a list, set or map of elements.
 Other data types such as sObjects and enum can also be utilized in Apex.